solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 <center><p style="font-size:70%"><i>Sunset at Icefields Parkway, Alberta, Canada, 2018</i></p></center>

 You can think of an enhanced consumer for _Lambda_ (or SDK) applications simply as of an **isolated connection** to your stream, sort of a private highway of yours.
 All it takes to create such an enhanced consumer is a simple API call.
-You could also use e.g. _CloudFormation_ or _SAM_, or you can just run this simple _AWS CLI_ command:
+You could also use _CloudFormation_ or _SAM_, or you can just run this simple _AWS CLI_ command:

 ```